printpal-io/OctoPrint-PrintWatch/README.md

   OctoPrint-PrintWatch
 </h3>
 <p>
   PrintWatch uses Artificial Intelligence to monitor your 3D prints for any defects that begin to form.
+The plugin takes the video feed from any camera compatible with OctoPrint and runs it through a Machine Learning model that detects print defects in real-time.
 The plugin takes actions set by the user once a failure is positively detected that include:
 </p>
 <ul>
   <li>📧 Email/SMS Notification</li>